Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

-- Prolotherapy works by initiating a brief inflammatory response, which causes a reparative cascade to generate new collagen and extra cellular matrix giving connective tissue strength and ability to handle strain and force.
+- Prolotherapy works by initiating a brief inflammatory response, which causes a reparative cascade to generate new collagen and extracellular matrix giving connective tissue strength and the ability to handle strain and force.

-- Prolotherapy has a long history of success treating ligament injuries, including patients with joint hypermobility.
+- Prolotherapy has a long history of success in treating ligament injuries, including patients with joint hypermobility.

 - Studies on Prolotherapy have shown that it eliminates chronic pain even in those patients who have been told by their medical doctor(s) that surgery was the only treatment option for their pain.

-Some of the rationale for using Prolotherapy for patients with Ehlers-Danlos Syndrome and Joint Hypermobility Syndrome include that it has:
+The rationale for using Prolotherapy for patients with Ehlers-Danlos Syndrome and Joint Hypermobility Syndrome include that it:

-- a high safety record, is comprehensive (all or most joints can be treated at each visit),
+- is comprehensive (all or most joints can be treated at each visit),

 - is an outpatient procedure,